tirmizee/Golang-Echo-Gorm-Clean-Architecture/README.md

 # Golang-Echo-Gorm-Clean-Architecture

 Implementation of Clean Architecture in Golang RestAPI projects.
+Maintaining a large codebase with maximum readability and minimal overhead is hard.

 ![Untitled Diagram](https://user-images.githubusercontent.com/15135199/150567366-5ea535bf-07ac-4049-a24b-44a0cd5c21cf.png)